Zacky-YG/Learning_Repo/LetsDefend/SOC.md

        - Android
        - iOS
   4. Industrial Control Systems (ICS): cyber security of devices in the industrial control systems.
-## Mitgations
+## Mitigations
-- Measures and actiosn that can be taken in response to techniques.
+- Measures and actions that can be taken in response to techniques.

 # Sec 4: Phishing Email Analysis
 - Falls under delivery